 Does the vaccine have side effects?

-Side effects are uncommon and minor, consisting of discomfort, a transient rash, and fever.
+Side effects are uncommon.
+When they do occur they are mild and may consist of discomfort at the site of injection, a transient rash, low-grade fever, joint aches or swollen lymph nodes.
 Rarely, a child may develop a febrile seizure (a convulsion caused by fever that is typically harmless).
-Very uncommonly (in about 1 person out of 25,000 to 40,000), a person may experience a temporary drop in his or her platelet count.
+Very uncommonly (in about 1 person out of 25,000 to 40,000), there may be a temporary drop in the platelet count.
+These side effects pale in comparison to the risk of severe complications from the disease.

 Is there a link between the measles vaccine and autism?